NichKu/RNA-seq-Analysis/README.md

 - GO Enrichment Analysis and
 - Gene Set Enrichment Analysis

-To run the program and save the output define your working directory which also contains the salmon output directories.
+To run the program and save the output define your working directory.
 The path has to be entered in line 34 as following:\
 **wddir = "yourPATH/"**

+In this directory the following files and subdirectories should exist:\
+- sample specific Salmon output files with quant.sf files
+- sample.txt
+- salmon_tx2gene.tsv

+see Salmon_QuantFiles

+**Dependencies**
+- tximport
+- RColorBrewer
+- DESeq2
+- ggplot2
+- ggrepel
+- pheatmap
+- clusterProfiler
+- enrichplot
+- org.Hs.eg.db
+- vsn
+- biomaRt
+- DEGreport